gsinghjay/zodiac-engine/memory-bank/progress.md

 - **Report Generation Implementation Complete**: Successfully implemented report generation service using Kerykeion's Report class, with API endpoints for natal and synastry reports.

+- **House System Mapping Fixed**: Successfully aligned house system mappings between chart visualization and report generation services, with comprehensive error handling and clear explanations for special systems like Whole Sign.

+- **Report Template Enhanced**: Added detailed explanations for house systems, particularly for Whole Sign houses where all positions display as 0.0 degrees.

 - **API Endpoints Structure Complete**: Successfully created API endpoints for both reports and interpretations with comprehensive validation and error handling.

 - **Configuration Framework Complete**: Successfully set up the environment variables and settings structure for LLM API integration.